glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 ### HTTP Response

-Upon requesting using an HTTP method, the server will response a status code that indicates the outcome of the request along with the requested data and optional response headers.
-The status code consist of 3 digit ranging from 100 to 599 (not all number included).
+Upon requesting using an HTTP method, the server will respond a status code that indicates the outcome of the request along with the requested data and optional response headers.
+The status code consists of 3 digit ranging from 100 to 599 (not all number included).

 1. **Informational (1xx)** : This category consists of informational response codes that indicate that the server has received the request and is processing it.
 These codes are used to provide preliminary information or to request the client to continue with the request.